 Whenever a question arises regarding your National Crane product or this publication, please consult your National Crane distributor for the latest information.
-Your National Crane distributor is equipped with the proper tools, necessary parts, and trained personnel to properly maintain and service your equipment.
+Your National Crane distributor is equipped with the proper tools, necessary parts, and trained personnel to properly maintain and service your crane.

-A compact disc or a USB flash drive, which includes sections on Operation, Service and a Safety Video for National Crane operators and owners, is supplied when the crane is purchased new.
-Additional copies are available from your National Crane distributor.
+A Safety Compact Disc or a USB flash drive which includes sections on Operation, Service and a Safety Video for National Crane operators and owners is supplied when the equipment is purchased new.
+Additional copies are available from your local distributor.